department-of-veterans-affairs/va-gov-onboarding/widgets/testing/2-widget-test/index.md

 });
 ```

+The above code are two unit tests.
+The first unit test will:
+1. Render the widget by its data-widget-type that we previously defined in widgetTypes
+2. Check to see if "Hello World!" appears in the application

+The second unit test will:
+1. Render the widget by its data-widget-type of "unknown-widget-type"
+2. Check to see that nothing appears in the application

 Run the test:

 ```sh
 yarn test:unit src/applications/static-pages/hello-world/tests/createHelloWorldWidget.unit.spec.js
 ```

-It should pass.
+They should pass.
 These tests should be enough to cover your "create" function behavior.

 ## You Made It!